lucasdillmann/nginx-ignition/README.md

 for testing and some experiments, is not recommended for a long-term scenario.
 For that, please refer to the configuration section below to use PostgreSQL instead.

+### Docker compose

+The [docker-compose.yml](docker-compose.yml) file is also available as a recommended way of starting the nginx ignition using Docker alongside a production-ready PostgreSQL database and health checks enabled.
+Make sure to change the `POSTGRES_PASSWORD`, `NGINX_IGNITION_DATABASE_PASSWORD` and `NGINX_IGNITION_SECURITY_JWT_SECRET` values in the compose file before deploying.

 ### Installing or running locally on a Linux or macOS machine

 To install nginx ignition locally on your machine, you have several options: